Open Competition

 Student Research Potential

-Exceptional demonstration of progress through school and university education (1st in undergrad, distinction in Masters if applicable); top-class relevant degree(s) from departments renowned in the student’s field of study; awards/prizes for academic achievement; publication of student’s research, additional research experience (professional or academic)
+Exceptional demonstration of progress through school and university education (1st in undergraduate degree, distinction in Masters if applicable); top-class relevant degree(s) from departments renowned in the student’s field of study; awards/prizes for academic achievement; publication of student’s research, additional research experience (professional or academic)

 Scientific Quality of Proposal

-the proposed research is of exceptional merit and will make a very considerable scientific contribution and greatly enhance the research environment of the host department/research group
+Proposed research is of exceptional merit and will make a very considerable scientific contribution and greatly enhance the research environment of the host department/research group.

 5. Excellent